Mariscos El Tetos Toritos [CLOSED]

 Mexican Food Los Angeles

 Competition was especially fierce to determine this week’s Dose of Vitamin P, with three viable contenders.
-Last Thursday, the Sustainable Business Council of Los Angeles (SBCLA) hosted “Fiscally Green Cuisine,” and chef Neal Fraser (Grace, BLD) graced squares of nettle polenta with braised Niman Ranch pork.
-I finally got a chance to try Cake Monkey’s bacon cheddar sage scone at Commissary, and it was a pastry befitting Elizabeth Belkind’s considerable talents.
-Still, it was Mariscos El Tetos that delivered the week’s ultimate dose of Vitamin P: toritos.
+Last Thursday, the Sustainable Business Council of Los Angeles (SBCLA) hosted “Fiscally Green Cuisine,” and chef Neal Fraser (Grace + BLD) topped nettle polenta squares with braised Niman Ranch pork.
+I finally got a chance to try Cake Monkey’s bacon cheddar sage scone at Coffee Commissary.
+This was a pastry befitting Elizabeth Belkind’s considerable talents.
+Still, Mariscos El Tetos delivered the week’s ultimate dose of Vitamin P: toritos.

-Mariscos El Tetos is one of the most inventive seafood trucks in the city, and its masterpiece may very well be the toritos.
-The grilled bacon-wrapped Anaheim pepper was packed with sautéed shrimp and Monterey Jack cheese.
+Mariscos El Tetos is one of the most inventive seafood trucks in the city.
+Their masterpiece may very well be the toritos.
+They packed this grilled bacon-wrapped Anaheim pepper with sautéed shrimp and Monterey Jack cheese.
 The crunchy pepper, sweet shrimp and molten cheese played very well off of the crispy strips of smoky bacon.
-The crunchy, outrageous pepper appeared with a refreshing salad of shaved radishes, tomato, cilantro and cabbage, all dressed in crema.
+The outrageous pepper appeared with a refreshing salad involving shaved radishes, tomato, cilantro and cabbage, all dressed in crema.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.